-Ensuring its precision investment castings meet the stringent quality standards of the aerospace industry, Barron Industries has achieved NADCAP Accreditation for Digital Radiography, a Non-Destructive Testing (NDT) process for aluminum, steel and stainless steel components.
+Ensuring it’s precision investment castings meet the stringent quality standards of the aerospace industry, Barron Industries has achieved NADCAP Accreditation for Digital Radiography, a Non-Destructive Testing (NDT) process for aluminum, steel and stainless steel components.
 Barron is also NADCAP Certified for Penetrant Testing, another form of Non-Destructive testing, as well as for welding.
 In addition, Barron Industries is AS9100D Certified and has achieved conformance with NIST 800 cybersecurity controls required for defense company suppliers that handle Controlled Unclassified Information (CUI).

 Barron Industries produces precision-machined components for many of the ground vehicles manufactured by world-leading defense companies including General Dynamics Land Systems, BAE Systems and Oshkosh Defense.

 Barron manufactures precision cast components for the GDLS Stryker and Abrams tank programs, the Oshkosh Joint Light Tactical Vehicle (JLTV), as well as BAE’s Armored Multi-Purpose Vehicle (AMPV), Paladin Integrated Management (PIM) and Bradley programs.
-Typical components supplied by Barron to the defense industry include mounts, instrumentation housings, power distribution chassis, towing components, antenna mounts, hatch rings, hinges, latch assemblies and exhaust components.
+Typical components supplied by Barron to the defense industry include mounts, instrumentation housings, power distribution chassis, towing components, antenna mounts, hatch rings, hinges, latch assemblies, and exhaust components.

-Barron has acquired a new 10,000 square foot manufacturing plant to increase production capacity for its precision machined castings and assemblies.
+Barron has acquired a new 10,000 square foot manufacturing plant to increase production capacity for its precision-machined castings and assemblies.
 The company has also grown its workforce by more than 30 percent and invested in new equipment at its existing 65,000 square foot manufacturing facility in Oxford, MI.
-The investment casting company has expanded its engineering and inspection capabilities with the addition of a new FARO Quantum S 7-axis, high-definition laser probe scanner and 8th-axis rotary platform.
-Certified to the latest ISO standards, the innovative portable coordinate measuring machine (PCMM) allows Barron to easily verify casting quality by performing 3D inspections, dimensional analysis, CAD comparison, and reverse engineering, while saving time and reducing scrap and rework costs.
+The investment casting company has expanded its engineering and inspection capabilities with the addition of a new FARO Quantum S 7-axis, high-definition laser probe scanner, and 8th-axis rotary platform.
+Certified to the latest ISO standards, the innovative portable coordinate measuring machine (PCMM) allows Barron to easily verify casting quality by performing 3D inspections, dimensional analysis, CAD comparison, and reverse engineering while saving time and reducing scrap and rework costs.